 SEOUL METRO || With 20 different lines, the Seoul Metro is one of the largest and most efficient systems of its kind in the world – the tracks of lines 1 to 9, colour-coded lines which serve the city proper, run for some 330 kilometres (205 miles).
 Construction on Line 1 started in the early 1970s with the system officially opening on independence Day, August 15, 1974.
 With a tap on, tap off unified transportation fare system, platform real-time updates and both English and Korean announcements & display text regarding each stop, the whole system is efficiency personified.
 Getting around is a breeze.
 Riding the metro somewhere under the streets of Seoul, South Korea.
 July 29, 2017.

-More captures form moving around via the metro.
+More captures from moving around Seoul via the metro.

 MYEONG-DONG || Boots, the UK high street pharmaceutical chain, has infiltrated South Korea (what next, Wetherspoons?).
 But you won’t find toothpaste, razor blades or 3 for 2 offers in here.
 Oh no. This is Korea so Boots toes the line by offering 4 more floors of cosmetics & skincare products guaranteed to reverse the aging process, as is sold in almost every other store here in Myeong-dong, a pedestrianised shopping & dining hub that boasts some of Asia’s – & the world’s – priciest retail space.
 Myeong-dong, Seoul, South Korea.
 July 29, 2017.